kolosseo/vim-easy-sync/README.md

 ------
 First of all:
 - you need to have `rsync` and a `ssh` client installed on your machine;
-- you have to create a config file called `.hsftp` in your project directory.
+- you have to create a config file called `.easync` in your project directory.
 - the server you connect needs to have a listening `ssh` connection.

-When uploading/downloading, this plugin searches backwards for the `.hsftp` file.
+When uploading/downloading, this plugin searches backwards for the `.easync` file.
 So, if the edited file is e.g. `/test/dir/file.txt` and the config file is `/test/.hsftp`, it will upload/download as `dir/file.txt`.

 The config file should be structured like this (amount of spaces doesn't matter):